Pboonyavee/My-collection/README.md

 # 🎮Game for PC and laptop
-This is a game develop by me 2019 https://bewaregame.firebaseapp.com/
+2019 - This is a game developed by me https://bewaregame.firebaseapp.com/

 # 📚Group kai
-This is a website explan about UX process that just a mini project https://grouppkai.wixsite.com/group-kai
+2021 - This is a website expain about UX process that just a mini project https://grouppkai.wixsite.com/group-kai